Replicating a desired AIX configuration in IBM® Power® Virtual Server using an AIX mksysb image

 Considerations before creating the mksysb image on the source AIX instance

-1. Ensure that the installed RSCT package is at version 3.2.6.2 or later.
-The /opt/rsct/install/bin/ctversion command can be used to display the installed version.
-More information can be found at Recommended Reliable Scalable Cluster Technology (RSCT) package levels for imported AIX images.
+command can be used to display the installed version.
+For more information see, Recommended Reliable Scalable Cluster Technology (RSCT) package levels for imported AIX images. -

 Consult the General AIX support lifecycle information and FAQ on OS versions that are supported for more details.